Anne Doddington: Early life

 Her family estate, Breamore House, Hampshire.

 Anne Doddington was born c.
 1642 and was a daughter of John Doddington of Breamore House.
 Her mother was a sister of Sir Thomas Trench and her only surviving sibling was her sister Margaret Doddington, who married Sir Thomas Hannan, but died childless.
 Her father was a Member of Parliament for Lymington and had inherited a great number of estates, including the manor of South Charford.

 Her father was the fourth son, and eventual heir, of Sir William Doddington of Breamore, an MP who served as High Sheriff of Hampshire.
-Among her extended family was uncle Herbert Doddington, aunt Katherine Doddington (wife of Peregrine Hoby, MP for Great Marlow), and aunt Ann Doddington (wife of John Bulkeley, MP for Yarmouth, Newtown, Hampshire, Christchurch, Hampshire and Lymington).
+Among her extended family was uncle Herbert Doddington, aunt Katherine Doddington (wife of Peregrine Hoby, MP for Great Marlow), and aunt Ann Doddington (wife of John Bulkeley, MP for Yarmouth, Newtown, Hampshire, Christchurch, and Lymington).
 Through her father's maternal family, she was a descendant of Sir John Herbert of Neath Abbeym who served as Secretary of State under Elizabeth I and James I.